 Finally, as you’re searching through all these potential scholarship resources, beware of scams: You should never have to pay to apply for or receive a scholarship.
 No scholarship is ever “guaranteed.”
 And you will never be randomly picked to win an award you didn’t opt into in some way.
 Basically, if a scholarship sounds too good to be true, it probably is.
 Do a little online research and/or talk to your guidance counselor and parents if you’re unsure.

-The final part of this series will cover scholarship applications, with advice on everything from essays to interviews, plus more secrets to help your scholarship search.
+The final part of this series will cover scholarship applications, with advice on everything from essays to interviews, plus more secrets.
 Stay tuned!
+In the meantime, get started on your search using our Scholarship Search tool!